 Using a Kinect camera and a projector, Flexpad transforms flexible materials into highly deformable and spatially aware handheld displays.

-Recently at the 2013 IFA international trade show for consumer electronics and home appliances in Berlin, major electronics manufacturers displayed new types of displays that are thin, and even curved, but expensive.
+Recently at the 2013 IFA International Trade Show for consumer electronics and home appliances in Berlin, major electronics manufacturers displayed new types of displays that are thin, and even curved, but expensive.
 IT experts in Saarbrücken have gone a step further.
 Their more cost-effective approach, called Flexpad, allows a simple, standard sheet of paper to be transformed into a moveable, flexible display.
 Already today, this could help patients better review the results of a computer tomography, for example.
-In the long term, the IT experts want to discover what new applications are viable in future for ultra-thin, deformable, mobile end devices, and how they can best be operated.
+In the long term, the IT experts want to discover what new applications are viable in the future for ultra-thin, deformable, mobile end devices, and how they can best be operated.

 Human organs shimmer in red on a sheet of paper displaying a longitudinal view of the human abdomen.
 The spinal column and pelvic bones form contrasting yellow islands.
 As the sheet of paper is bent downwards at the ends, the bones appear to come into the foreground while the soft tissue recedes (see video).
 What appears to be science fiction at first glance, is the result of the “Flexpad” research project developed under the leadership of Jürgen Steimle in the Media Lab at the Massachusetts Institute of Technology in the US and the Max Planck Institute for Informatics in Saarbrücken, in cooperation with Kiel University.
 In the meantime, Steimle heads the Embodied Interaction research group at the Multimodal Computing and Interaction Cluster of Excellence.